ThePython10110/ExchangeClone/README.md

 ## New features added by ThePython10110
 * Support for MineClone
-* Better energy values (originally, you could convert a single diamond into a diamond block... incredibly OP).
+* COMPLETELY redone energy values (originally, you could convert a single diamond into a diamond block... incredibly OP).
 * Shift-clicking works (`listring`s)
 * Fixed a bug where items could be placed in the output slot of the Element Constructor
 * Added the ability to add energy values by group